ChuyingHe/ChuyingHe.github.io/docs/automation/ansible/index.md

 !!! info
     Ansible supports ALL infrastructures: from <u>local operating systems</u> to <u>Cloud Providers</u>

+## Distribution

+- **Ansible Core**: This is a minimalist component that consists of the core runtime that can interpret Ansible content and a set of commonly used Ansible modules (included as the ansible.builtin Ansible Content Collection).

 ## Agentless

 agentless: in the example above, there is no need to install Ansible on the 10 remote servers